JWH709/Buffoon-Builder/Notes/NOTES.md

 ## Priority:
 - set up github pages  ✔️
-- README.md
 - that irritating crop bug (Try using breakpoints here) ✔️
-- something to denote that mobile has swipe
 - building list info mobile bug ✔️
 - make the joker icon toggle the help screen ✔️
 - match swapped list with correct block tab ✔️
 - move introscreen around so the CRT effect is still applied to it ✔️
+- Fix info pop ups to fit with new logo ✔️
 - fix the screen shake mobile to desktop bug
 - cropping bug still exists on mobile
-- remove tilt on mobile
+- remove tilt on mobile ✔️
-- Fix info pop ups to fit with new logo
+- something to denote that mobile has swipe
+- README.md

 ## Assets:
 - NavBar